1988 United States presidential election in Pennsylvania

 The 1988 United States presidential election in Pennsylvania took place on November 8, 1988, and was part of the 1988 United States presidential election.
 Voters chose 25 representatives, or electors to the Electoral College, who voted for president and vice president.

 Pennsylvania voted for the Republican nominee, Vice President George H. W. Bush, over the Democratic nominee, Massachusetts governor Michael Dukakis.
-Bush won the state by a narrow margin of 2.31%, which made Pennsylvania about 5.5% more Democratic than the nation at large.
-This was the last election where Pennsylvania would be carried by a Republican presidential candidate until 2016 and the last election done so by a Republican with a majority of the vote.
-Northampton and Luzerne counties, both statewide bellwethers, would also not vote Republican again until 2016.
-This was also the first election since 1932 where Pennsylvania did not vote the same as neighboring New York, another phenomenon that would not occur again until 2016.
+Bush won Pennsylvania by a narrow margin of 2.31%, which made it about 5.5% more Democratic than the nation.
+This was the last election where Pennsylvania would be carried by a Republican presidential candidate until 2016 and the last in which a Republican would win a majority of the statewide vote until 2024.
+As of 2024, Bush's 2.31% margin has not been exceeded by any Republican thus far.

+Northampton and Luzerne counties, both statewide bellwethers, would also not vote Republican again until 2016; meanwhile, Bucks County would not do so again until 2024.
+This is the last time that Erie County voted for the statewide loser, and the only time it has done so since 1948.
+This was also the first election since 1932 where Pennsylvania did not vote the same as neighboring New York, another phenomenon that would not occur again until 2016 and 2024.